Get inspired for spring with these ridiculously easy Easter crafts anyone can do.

 11. Make pom poms into Easter chicks.

-To make Easter chicks, you’ll need orange and yellow felt, yellow yarn, a hot glue gun and a fork or pom pom loom.
+To make chick Easter crafts, you’ll need orange and yellow felt, yellow yarn, a hot glue gun and a fork or pom pom loom.

 Use a large fork to make two pom poms.
 You’ll want one smaller pom pom for the head and one larger pom pom for the body.